okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 #### Learning outcomes

-* Understand the differences between EML and OTP
+* Understand the differences between EML and OTP.
-* Integrate EML into applications using the embedded Sign-In Widget or a supported embedded SDK.
+* Integrate EML into apps using the embedded Sign-In Widget or a supported embedded SDK.

 ---

 ## Introduction

-When using email to prove their identity, a user can copy an OTP from an email into the application they want to use.
+When using email to prove their identity, a user can copy an OTP from an email into the app they want to use.
 Email Magic Links (EML) provide a second option that allows the user to click a hyperlink in the email rather than use the OTP.
 This results in a quicker, more user-convenient, and still secure experience.
-However, you must adapt applications based on the embedded Sign-In Widget or an embedded SDK to use EML.
+However, you must adapt apps based on the embedded Sign-In Widget or an embedded SDK to use EML.

 <div class="three-quarters">